 DMS systems and cloud storage are the primary methods used for managing newly-scanned documents, and both provide immediate benefits like simplified file access and sharing.

-Despite that though, there are also some distinct differences between a DMS and cloud storage that can make one option more ideal than the other depending on your needs.
+However, there are some distinct differences between a DMS and cloud storage which can make one option more ideal than the other depending.

 What Is a DMS?

-Document management systems (DMS) use a computer system and software to provide and organized structure for storing digital documents after scanning.
+Additionally, document management systems (DMS) use a computer system to provide an organized structure for storing digital documents after scanning.

-A DMS stores all data on a centralized server and provide a range of customizable capabilities, including the ability to convert records to various digital formats, index files according to custom specifications, use keyword search tools to find documents, and edit and share files quickly.
+A DMS stores all data on a centralized server and provide a range of customizable capabilities.
+This includes the ability to convert records to various digital formats, index files according to custom specifications, use keyword search tools to find documents, and edit and share files quickly.

 What Is Cloud Storage?

-Cloud storage is similar to a DMS system in how all files are stored on a centralized server, however with the cloud it’s an external server managed by a third party provider.
+Cloud storage is similar to a DMS system in how all files are stored.
+However, the cloud is an external server managed by a third party provider.

-While the files may not be stored internally like with a DMS, many of the same functionalities like remote access and file keyword search are still available with cloud storage.
+While the files may not be stored internally, many of the same functionalities like remote access and file keyword search are still available with cloud storage.

 DMS vs Cloud Storage: Side-by-Side Comparison